Cape Canaveral Space Force Museum

-The Air Force Space and Missile Museum is located at Launch Complex 26 at Cape Canaveral Space Force Station, Florida.
+The Cape Canaveral Space Force Museum (formerly the Air Force Space and Missile Museum) is located at Launch Complex 26 at Cape Canaveral Space Force Station, Florida.
 It includes artifacts from the early American space program and includes an outdoor area displaying rockets, missiles, and space-related equipment chronicling the space and missile history of the US Air Force, the US Space Force and other military branches.

-The museum is accessible to the public as a part of the "Cape Canaveral Early Space Tour" offered by the Kennedy Space Center Visitor Complex four days per week.
-Free tours were also offered by the former Air Force 45th Space Wing Community Relations office until June 2013.
-The 45th Space Wing became Space Launch Delta 45 in May 2021 following establishment of the Space Force.
+The museum is accessible to U.S. citizens and residents only as a part of five tours offered by Canaveral Tours.
+Free tours are also offered by Space Launch Delta 45 as part of the Cape Canaveral Space Force Station Historical Tour.
+Space Launch Delta 45 was formed out of the 45th Space Wing in May 2021 following establishment of the Space Force.

 The Sands Space History Center, a companion to the museum, is open to the general public six days a week.
 The History Center is located just outside the south gate of Cape Canaveral Air Force Station.

+A part of the first stage of a Titan rocket was transferred to the museum in 2023.

+Facilities

 Sands Space History Center

 The Sands Space History Center (formerly known as the United States Air Force Space and Missile History Center) is an extension of the Air Force Space and Missile Museum outside the gate 1 of the Cape Canaveral Space Force Station which opened to the public August 14, 2010.
 It is located in a 3200 sqft facility and highlights the progress and history of the space program.
 The museum features displays which chronicle the story of each of the launch pads from its establishment in 1949 as the Joint Long Range Proving Ground.
 Exhibits contain artifacts dating back to the 1950s and include parts to launch vehicles and control systems.

 Unlike the Air Force Space and Missile Museum, its sister museum which is located inside gates of the Cape Canaveral Space Force Station, the center does not require special arrangements or a fee-based tour to visit.
 Admission is free and it is open to the public six days per week.

-As of 2017, it is open 9AM-2PM Tuesday through Friday, 9AM-5PM Saturday, and noon-4PM Sunday.
+The museum reopened the Center on 17 June 2025 after a renovation.
+This followed a significant financial donation by Jared Isaacman a year prior.